This month marks three years that I have sold pest control.

 This past summer, however, I felt less motivated to go out and spend 10 hours a day knocking doors.
 After a few rejections in a row, I would become frustrated, and would find reasons to take more breaks than usual- just to be “off the doors”.
 I was struggling sales-wise, and my goals became further and further out of reach.
 Then I remembered something that I learned over the previous winter that really helped me.

 Rewind back to January.
-I had just graduated college and had a month and a half to wait before selling again.
+I had just graduated from college and had a month and a half to wait before selling again.
 I spent many hours behind my parents’ house chopping wood and bringing it in to warm up the house.
 My mother is always cold, so we went through lots of wood.
 I quickly learned how to swing the ax in a way that was the most efficient.
 However, there were many large logs that would take forever to slice, so I usually opted to start with the smaller ones that I could break in a few solid swings.
-Eventually I got to the huge logs, which were definitely a test of patience.
+Eventually, I got to the huge logs, which were definitely a test of patience.
 Often they were made of fairly soft wood, so the ax would stick and I would have to yank it out after each swing.
 It was infuriating.
 So after many hard strokes with no luck on a particularly big stump, I moved it aside and split some easier ones.
 Each time it came up I would try for a few minutes and give in to the easier ones.
 That big dumb stump kept taunting me, though.
 I decided to have another go at it.
 Better yet, I decided that I wouldn’t quit until it was completely split.

 Once this decision was made and I had committed myself to the task, something amazing happened.
 Not only was there more power behind each swing, but they were more accurate as well.
 Within five minutes I had finished.
 In fact, I kicked its trash.